LifeInvaderr/Daily-Task-Scheduler/README.md

 * Moment.js

 ## Installation
-To install this repository, please either clone or install the zip version.
+To install this repository, please either clone or install the zip file.

 ## Usage
 With Work Day Scheduler, it allows users to make and track their daily goals.
 With daily task scheduler, time blocks are marked for passed, current, and future.